Most Popular Campgrounds in Big Bend National Park

 With close to 100 sites, Rio Grande Village Group Campground is the biggest campground in Big Bend National Park.
 The facility represents four group sites located on the banks of the famous Rio Grande River.
 One of the downsides to this spot is that it’s a group site, so you can only stay if you have a lot of people.
 But, the mountain views, proximity to the river and shade from the surrounding cottonwood trees still makes this campground a favorite among visitors.Reviews & Photos

 4. Cottonwood, TX

 Located in the southwestern corner of Big Bend National Park, Cottonwood Campground is a quiet desert oasis.
 This small, 31-site campground is one of the least-known and least-frequented campgrounds in the park.
-Getting its name from the surrounding cottonwood trees, this campground has pit toilets, potable water, picnic tables, and grills.
+Getting its name from the surrounding cottonwood trees, this campground has pit toilets (not flush toilets), potable water, picnic tables, and grills.
 There are no hookups or dump stations but there is a general store and visitor center nearby.Reviews & Photos

 Explore Big Bend

 Chisos Basin is an area in Big Bend that seems to take the brunt of the tourist traffic.
 And while it’s a must-see, no trip to the national park is complete without including time in the Chihuahuan Desert.
 Home to curious creatures and adaptable plants, the desert covers most of the terrain.

 The Rio Grande with its lush floodplains and steep, narrow canyons is not just a watery border between the United States and Mexico, it’s actually a natural wonder of its own.
 And with well-placed roads and trails, you’ll be able to explore and experience the vast beauty that Big Bend National Park camping has to offer.